Chandratapa/AddressBook/README.md

 Installation and Getting Started

+1. Clone the project and open a terminal at the root of the project.
+2. run the below commands
+    For building the jar file  - mvn clean package
+    For building the docker image  - docker build --tag=addressbook-server:latest .

-I have created a docker image for the spring boot application using the the Dockefile Please run the docker image using the below command to access the AddressBook Application
+3. I have created a docker image for the spring boot application using the the Dockefile Please run the docker image using the below command to access the AddressBook Application

     docker run -p{any_port}:8080 addressbook-server:latest

 For accessing the REST API'server